seriousManual/exponential-smoothing-stream/README.md

 var a = new ESS({
     smoothingFactor: 0.5,
-    initialStrategy: new ESS.strategies.InitialStrategyAverage(4) //will use the first four elements fromt he stream to determine the average
+    initialStrategy: new ESS.strategies.InitialStrategyAverage(4) //will use the first four elements from the stream to determine the average
 });
 ````